-As a web designer you may be faced with the challenge of getting your work and your abilities in front of others.
-If this is the case, here is a list of 11 different things you can do to get noticed.
+As a web designer, you may be faced with the challenge of getting your work and your abilities in front of others.
+If this is the case, here is a list of 13 different things you can do to get noticed.

-As a designer, maintaining a blog can be a great way to increase you exposure.
+As a designer, maintaining a blog can be a great way to increase your exposure.
 Blog posts will give you an opportunity to share your knowledge with readers, build repeat traffic to your website, increase search engine traffic, and you can even use your blog to promote your services and display your recent projects.
 Writing articles and maintaining the blog will take some time, but I think you will find that the additional exposure that it brings will be well worth the time.
+We’ll discuss this more a little later.

 If you don’t mind doing some work for free in order to really increase you earning potential in the future, contact someone who is high profile and has a significant influence.
 If you design a website or blog theme for a well-known or highly-trafficked website, it can be an incredible source of exposure for your work.
 The one free job may lead to 5 or 10 jobs at full price.